user-austin/ULTRA-HARDCORE-GOBAK-SODOR/README.md

 ### Installation

-1. Download the APK from Releases.
+1. Download the APK from RELEASES.
 2. Play!

 ----------------------------------